Barbados has severed ties with the queen to become a republic - ExBulletin

 Barbados has severed ties with the queen to become a republic

-In the stroke of midnight, the Caribbean nation of Barbados became the newest republic in the world, and its first president, Dame Sandra Mason, was sworn in before an audience that included Prince Charles and King Rihanna of Barbados.
+At midnight, the Caribbean nation of Barbados became the newest republic in the world.
 (Subscribe: https://bit.ly/C4_Subscribe_News)

+Swearing to Dame Sandra Mason, the first president, in front of an audience that included Prince Charles and King Rihanna of Barbados, the celebrations went off at dawn. ——- See more of our explanatory section here – https://www.youtube.com/playlist?list=PLXjqQf1xYLQ6bu-iixvoFTVsiXQVlVniX

 Sources